 8. Test Yourself

-While this step can seem odd, there are benefits to testing yourself.
+While this step may seem odd, there are benefits to testing yourself.
 Even if you think you know everything about the topic, going back and testing yourself can always help.

 Not only does testing improve our recall, but we may realize that we learned a concept or task incorrectly.
-That knowledge can improve our effectiveness in the future.
+That knowledge can enhance our effectiveness in the future.

 9. Stop Multitasking

 By trying to multitask, we are learning less effectively and are only hindering ourselves.
-Multitasking is merely another way of distracting ourselves.
+Check out how multitasking is merely another way of distracting ourselves.

 |||^||Habits for Wellbeing: Flow: the Secret to Happiness: Mihaly Csikszentmihalyi|